A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: The pseudovacuum

 The leptons are made up of three differently-coloured preons, generically

-where $g$ is the generation index, and the coefficients $\mc{C}^g_{c_1c_2c_3}$ are constrained by requiring that particle $\Psi^{a\alpha}$ be both colourless and an eigenstate of the mass-generating interaction with the QL.
+following \PEref{III}{eq:compositeleptonspre}.
+In this, $g$ is the generation index, and the coefficients $\mc{C}^g_{c_1c_2c_3}$ are constrained by requiring that particle $\Psi^{a\alpha}$ be both colourless and an eigenstate of the mass-generating interaction with the pseudovacuum.
 The preon expectation values satisfy